 Service Coordination

-When you are on a waiver, a Service Coordinator provides case management to coordinate and oversee your services.
+When you are on a waiver, a Service Coordinator provides case management to coordinate and oversee your waiver services.
+They work alongside you to ensure your person-centered plan addresses your needs.

-- Works with you to develop your service plan based on your needs
+Your Service Coordinator works with you to develop your person-centered plan based on your needs and life goals:

-- Monitors your plan to ensure it is being implemented and adequately addresses your needs
+- Monitors your plan monthly to ensure it is being implemented and adequately addresses your needs

 - Follows up with you to ensure your needs are being met